azsry/phasmophobia_mechanics/README.md

 ### Wander
 - Ghosts can wander up to 3m from their current location at a time.
 - Wraiths can occasionally teleport to the player's location, leaving a Ghost Interaction EMF (Level 2) at their new location
-- If a crucifix is within 3m of the ghost (or 5m for banshees), the crucifix will be used, and the ghost will be sent back to their favourite room.

-- If a smudge stick is within 1.5m of their teleport destination, they will return to their favourite room
 - If a smudge stick is within 6m of the ghost, it will:
   - add a random value between 20 and 30 to their activity multiplier,
   - stop the ghost from hunting for 90s (or 180s for Spirits)